dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/ollama/index.en.md

 * ollama and llama3 are both available at no cost today (04/2024).
 * I pay $20 per month for ChatGPT.
 You get more with ChatGPT but ollama does a good job for a way to have a local LLM option.

+**Use Cases to use ollama local:**
+* Traveling and no internet access for AI like ChatGPT.
+  * Use ollama while flying.
+Nice way to get some help at 35,000 ft.
+* Go to your family cabin off the grid and still use ollama on the MacBook.
+* Off the grid camping.
+* Basically, if the laptop has power, you have access to ollama AI, which is very cool in my mind.
+It is awesome to have the power of AI at your fingertips and not require the power of the internet to use it.

+---

+**Stream Deck and ollama commands together is a great time saver.**

+* I assign commands I use the most with ollama to buttons.
+* When I have a prompt that works well, assigning the prompt to a stream deck button makes it easy to always run the command the same way.
+I should call them Prompt Engineering Buttons.

+{{< image src="ollama-08.png" caption="Click to see Larger Image of Screen Shot">}}

+In this video, the ollama commands were run using a Stream Deck Button.
+Realtime speed, no video edits:

+{{< image src="ollama-09.gif" caption="Click to see Larger Image of Screen Shot">}}

 ---